squirrels-analytics/squirrels-analytics.github.io/docs/references/cli/duckdb.md

 # sqrl duckdb

 The `duckdb` command runs the DuckDB command-line interface (CLI) to interact with your project's embedded database.
-You must have [DuckDB installed](https://duckdb.org/docs/installation) on your system to use this command.
+You must have the [DuckDB CLI](https://duckdb.org/docs/installation) installed on your system to use this command.

 ## Usage